Roots and heritage

 Working with families

-The conditions in which homeless families in London were being forced to live also attracted the charity’s attention and in 1985 a support service was begun.
-This work with families has expanded and adapted.
-It offers supported housing with directed and specialist learning opportunities for families coupled with flexible forms of support.
+The Bed and Breakfast conditions in which homeless families in London were being forced to live also attracted the charity’s attention and in 1985 a support service was opened.
+This work with families has expanded and adapted and it now offers supported housing with directed and specialist learning opportunities for families coupled with flexible forms of support.

 Working with people with learning disabilities

-The closure of various institutions for people with a learning disability led Field Lane to open a nursing home in 1993.
-This has since become a flagship of positive and innovative approach to disability and the success has encouraged the charity to use this new expertise to the benefit of more people with a learning disability.
-New developments of supported housing that promote life quality and independence are being opened.
+An approach by the NHS during the closure of a hospital for people with a learning disability in Southend led Field Lane to open a nursing home in 1993.
+This has since become a flagship of positive and innovative approach to disability and the success has encouraged the charity to use this new expertise for the benefit of more people with a learning disability.
+New supported housing schemes that promote life quality and independence are being opened and domiciliary care agencies are offering a service to the wider community.

 We have annual reports dating back to the 1840s which give a good overview of how our work and society evolved as well as a good testimony of the times in which Field Lane has evolved.